netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 ## Citrix solution for services of type LoadBalancer

 There may be several situations where you want to deploy your Kubernetes cluster on bare metal or on-premises rather than deploy it on public cloud.
 When you are running your applications on bare metal Kubernetes clusters, it is much easier to route TCP or UDP traffic using a service of type `LoadBalancer` than using Ingress.
 Even for HTTP traffic, it is sometimes more convenient than Ingress.
 However, there is no load balancer implementation natively available for bare metal Kubernetes clusters.
-Citrix provides a way to load balance such services using the Citrix ingress controller and Citrix ADC.
+Citrix provides a way to load balance such services using the Citrix ingress controller and Netscaler.

-In the Citrix solution for services of type `LoadBalancer`, the Citrix ingress controller deployed inside the Kubernetes cluster configures a Citrix ADC deployed outside the cluster to load balance the incoming traffic.
+In the Citrix solution for services of type `LoadBalancer`, the Citrix ingress controller deployed inside the Kubernetes cluster configures a Netscaler deployed outside the cluster to load balance the incoming traffic.
 Using the Citrix solution, you can load balance the incoming traffic to the Kubernetes cluster regardless of whether the deployment is on bare metal, on-premises, or public cloud.
-Since the Citrix ingress controller provides flexible IP address management that enables multi-tenancy for Citrix ADCs, you can use a single Citrix ADC to load balance multiple services as well as to perform Ingress functions.
+Since the Citrix ingress controller provides flexible IP address management that enables multi-tenancy for Netscalers, you can use a single Netscaler to load balance multiple services as well as to perform Ingress functions.
 Hence, you can maximize the utilization of load balancer resources and significantly reduce your operational expenses.

 **Services of type LoadBalancer VS Kubernetes Ingress**